 Facilitation skills

-This series of five online workshops looks at the skills necessary to facilitate conversations that link science and research with societal needs and values.
-As facilitators, we play a crucial role in structuring this dialogue: exploring perspectives, identifying common ground and building consensus.
+This workshop series, held online or in-person, examines the skills necessary to facilitate conversations that link science and research with societal needs and values.
+As facilitators, we play a crucial role in structuring this dialogue: exploring perspectives of different stakeholders, identifying common ground and building consensus.
 Specific techniques can be employed to ensure participants are comfortable to engage and work towards having equal voices in the discussion.

-One introductory workshop plus four two-hour modules will explore and develop a range of skills:
+A series of modules explore and develop a range of skills:

 • Establishing a framework for dialogue and opening discussion